There is a lot of mis-information or simply untruthful information about

 Our batteries assist the environment by removing carbon from the atmosphere.

 They contain no toxic metals like lead, cadmium or lithium making them the most environmentally friendly battery available.

 Our electrolyte contains no Lithium Hydroxide and has no environmental impact.

 Our electrolyte (KOH) has many different uses such as weed killer, drain cleaner or fertiliser after its life in the battery has finished.

 In the Daintree area of Queensland, self sufficient lifestyles has created an environmental issue in disposal of lead acid batteries.

-With people now moving towards Lithium Batteries, there will be even more future global issues in disposing of these.
+With people now moving towards Lithium Batteries, there will be even more future global issues in disposing of these toxic batteries.

 Nickel Iron batteries are over 80% efficient over their life but this can depend on how your system is designed and used.

 A new Nickel Iron (NiFe) battery needs to be cycled to raise its rated capacity.
 During this process, its efficiency will be lower.

 Nickel Iron batteries can be discharged lower than lead acid & lithium batteries.
 This raises the efficiency of the battery.

 You hear Lithium batteries can be 100% discharged.
 This isn't entirely true.

 Lithium batteries must stay in a specific voltage range or become unstable and possibly explode and or catch fire.